12 Ways that you’ve never heard of to save big bucks on flights

 KidTripster Tip: Pick places no one wants to go.
 Everyone wants to travel to Hawaii or Paris, but there are 196 countries in the world!
 Pick a hidden gem that’s maybe not as popular like Slovenia or Guadeloupe.
 Or do like travel expert Peter Greenberg advises and pick a place and time when no one wants to go, like Rome in November or any city after a terrorist attack.
 It may sound crazy, but that can be one of the cheapest (and maybe even safest) times to visit.

 Some international airlines offer discounts if you book multiple flights.
 For example, if you book your international flight to Australia with Qantas, you can then get discounts on in-country flights through the Qantas Explorer program.
-So visit Sydney, Brisbane, the Great Barrier Reef, and Uluru all is one trip!
+So visit Sydney, Brisbane, Melbourne, and Uluru all is one trip!

 Airlines are making it more difficult to redeem your earned miles for free flights.
 Some carriers are now taking into account not just how many miles you fly, but how much you paid for your ticket and how often you fly on that airline.
 It’s a system that rewards frequent business travelers but not less frequent family flyers.